Newland & Associates, PLC

 The Secretary may compromise any civil or criminal case arising under the internal revenue laws prior to reference to the Department of Justice for prosecution or defense; and the Attorney General or his delegate may compromise any such case after reference to the Department of Justice for prosecution or defense.

-This longstanding Code Section allows the IRS great latitude to accept Offers in Compromise and develop regulations concerning them.
+This longstanding Code Section allows the IRS great latitude to accept Offers and develop regulations concerning them.

-Few understand that, generally, the IRS (and other government agencies) are often not bound by what they say or do because of a legal concept called “sovereign immunity.”
+Few understand that, generally, the IRS (like most other government agencies) is usually not bound by what it or its personnel say or do because of a legal concept called “sovereign immunity.”
 This means they can reverse their decisions after a matter has been settled or can renege on a promise to follow a course of action even if that promise has been made in writing.
 There are, however, exceptions to this doctrine.

-The Offer in Compromise section, quoted above, is one of the few areas in which the IRS is legally bound by its decision, permanently — in other words, “sovereign immunity” does not apply — providing, of course, the Offer is accepted and the Taxpayer complies with the conditions (i.e., the Taxpayer files tax returns for five years and remits full payments).
-Section V(h) of the Offer Form 656 succinctly states:
+The Offer section, quoted above, is one of the few areas in which the IRS is legally bound by its decision, permanently — in other words, “sovereign immunity” does not apply — provided, of course, the Offer is accepted and the Taxpayer complies with the conditions of the Offer (i.e., the Taxpayer files tax returns for five years and remits full payments).
+The Offer Form 656 succinctly states:

 The IRS cannot collect more than the amount offered.
 (If the Offer is accepted by the IRS and paid by the Taxpayer.)

-Many believe, or hope, that obtaining relief using an Offer in Compromise is merely a matter of “asking.”
+Many believe, or hope, (based on over-hyped TV ads) that obtaining relief using an Offer in Compromise is merely a matter of “asking.”
 Not true.
 As with most benefits provided by the Government, there are procedures, instructions, and officials to deal with.
-The purpose of the following materials is to explore when an Offer should be considered and how Offers can be utilized.
+The purpose of the following materials is to explore when an Offer should be considered and how Offers might be utilized effectively.

 NATIONAL AVERAGES

-Periodically, tax publications disclose the percentages of Offers in Compromise accepted by the IRS.
-For example, in 2002, the IRS accepted 39% of the Offers submitted.
-In 2004, however, only 16% of the Offers submitted were accepted by the IRS.
-This decrease in the acceptance of Offers is due, in part, to the more stringent Offer rules adopted by the IRS, as well as a lack of communication with taxpayers.
+Periodically, tax publications disclose the percentages of offers accepted by the IRS.
+For example, according to the National Taxpayer Advocate’s 2011 Report to Congress (http://www.irs.gov/pub/irs-utl/nta2011objectivesfinal..pdf), the IRS accepted 38,643 Offers in 2001 and only 10,655 in 2009, despite both an increase in the number of Offers submitted and an avowed policy of the IRS to encourage more successful Offers.
+In 2010, however, only 24% of the Offers submitted were accepted by the IRS (http://taxes.about.com/od/offerincompromise/a/oic_essentials.htm).
+This decrease in the acceptance of Offers is due, in part, to the more stringent Offer rules adopted by the IRS.

 BASES FOR OFFERS IN COMPROMISE